waldesem/Web-Personal-DB/README.md

 - APIFlask a lightweight Python web API framework based on Flask and marshmallow-code projects;
 - Gunicorn as HTTP server;
 - Flask-JWT-Extended as a tool for authorization;
-- Flask-HTTPAuth as a tool for basic authorization;
 - Flask-SQLAlchemy as tool that adds support for SQLAlchemy;
 - Flask-Marshmallow as integration layer for Flask and marshmallow (an object serialization/deserialization library);
 - Flask-Migrate as a tool that handles SQLAlchemy database migrations using Alembic;